 For example, a filter with high particle capture capability is essential if you have pets.
 An activated carbon filter is more effective for smoke or chemical smells.

-Filter Size and Compatibility
+Filter Size And Compatibility

 Additionally, I suggest considering factors like the size of your home, occupancy levels, and the presence of pets or smokers when determining the appropriate filter replacement schedule.
 Higher pollutant levels may necessitate more frequent filter changes.